chrisdinn/brando/README.md

 	shardManager !
 Shard("redis1", "10.0.0.4", 6379)

 This is intended to support failover via [Redis Sentinel](http://redis.io/topics/sentinel).
 Note that the id of the shard __MUST__ match one of the original shards configured when the `ShardManager` instance was created.
 Adding new shards is not supported.

+## License

+This project is released under the Apache License v2, for more details see the 'LICENSE' file.

+## Contributing

+Fork the project, add tests if possible and send a pull request.

+## Contributors

+Chris Dinn, Gaetan Hervouet, Damien Levin, Arron Norwell